Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: The technique

-In this section we propose a general method to exploit a separator-based branching in the analysis of an algorithm.
-It will take into account all the complications mentioned, and we will illustrate its use in the next section to analyze a faster algorithm for counting dominating sets.
-The technique will apply to recursive algorithms that label vertices of a graph, and where an instance can be decomposed into two independent subinstances when all the vertices of a separator have been labeled in a certain way.

-Let $G=(V,E)$ be a graph and $\ell : V \rightarrow L$ be a labeling of its vertices by labels in the finite set $L$.
-(Partial labelings are handled by including a label whose interpretation is ``unlabeled''.)
-For a subset of vertices $W\subseteq V$, denote by $\mu_r(W)$ and $\mu_s(W)$ two measures for the vertices in $W$ in the graph $G$ labeled by $\ell$.
-The measure $\mu_r$ will be used for the vertices on the right hand side of the separator and $\mu_s$ for the vertices in the separator.
-Let $(L,S,R)$ be a partition of $V$ such that no edge of $G$ has one endpoint in $L$ and the other endpoint in $R$.
+{In this section we propose a general method to exploit separator-based branchings in the analysis of an algorithm.
+The section is tailored to readers familiar with Measure and Conquer and would like to use the present method to design and analyze new algorithms.
+The will take into account all the complications mentioned in the previous paragraph, and we will illustrate its use in the next section to obtain two faster algorithms for counting dominating sets.} {The technique will apply} to recursive algorithms that label vertices of a graph, and where an instance can be decomposed into two independent subinstances when all the vertices of a separator have been labeled in a certain way. { } Let $G=(V,E)$ be a graph and $\ell : V \rightarrow \cL$ be a labeling of its vertices by labels in the finite set $\cL$. {(Partial labelings are handled by including a label whose interpretation is ``unlabeled''.) } For a subset of vertices $W\subseteq V$, denote by $\mu_r(W)$ and $\mu_s(W)$ two measures for the vertices in $W$ in the graph $G$ labeled by $\ell$.
+The measure $\mu_r$ is used for the vertices on the right hand side of the separator and $\mu_s$ for the vertices in the separator.
+Let $(L,S,R)$ be a separation of $G$.
 Initially, we use the separation $(L,S,R) = (\emptyset, \emptyset, V)$.
 We define the measure

-where $\epsilon>0$ is a constant greater than $0$ that will be chosen small enough to satisfy constraint \eqref{eq:sep} below, and $B$ is an arbitrary constant greater than the maximum change (increase or decrease) in imbalance in each reduction in the analysis.
+where $\epsilon>0$ is a constant{ greater than $0$} that will be chosen small enough to satisfy constraint \eqref{eq:sep} below, and $B$ is an arbitrary constant greater than the maximum change {(increase or decrease) }in imbalance in each transformation in the analysis, except the Separation transformation.
 The \emph{imbalance} of an instance is $\mu_r(R) - \mu_r(L)$, and we assume, as previously, that